Browse Designs

 (4) Ulrich von Zatzikhofen's 'Lanzelet', in which an un-named fairy, having the beauty, the learning and the healing powers of Geoffrey's Morgan, presides over an island kingdom and is the mother of Mabuz' / Mabon.

 While Arthur recovers from his wounds, Morgan attempts to steal Excalibur.
 She fails, but gets away with the enchanted scabbard.
-Arthur pursues her but before he can catch her, she throws the scabbard into the river and turns herself into a stone.
+Arthur pursues her but before he can catch her, she throws the scabbard into the river where it is forever lost and turns herself into a stone.

 'Then she rode into a valley where many great stones were,